flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ## Example 1: Rocking Column with Corner Feet

 The first example models a **solid marble column** with four rigid corner feet standing on a high-grip, stiff support medium.
 The height of the corner feet is negligible.
-This example also covers the detailed workflow, and the steps that are *not* covered by the Simscape Example start with ⭐ in this document.
+This example also covers the detailed workflow, and the contents that are *not* covered by the Simscape Example start with ⭐ in this document.

 Figure below shows the geometry of the column
 *(insert the figure, GPT do not change this line)*